 Ready to Read?

 Ready to read?
-Check out these novel studies!
-In my store, you will also find “I Have . . .
-Who Has . . ? games, and free resources to augment your study of each of these novels.
+Check out these novel studies in my store which now include the “I Have . . .
+Who Has . .
+Games, and there is also a free resource available separately to augment your study of each of these novels.